Walk the Pembrokeshire Coast Path

 Nature watching on Skomer Island

 Skomer isn’t really a nature reserve.
 It’s more a Welsh safari.
-The BBC’s Springwatch came to see the puffins, which nest in thousands from May to July.
-Many people visit to see seabirds, rare choughs, short-eared owls, seals and porpoises.
+BBC Springwatch has visited the island and shown viewers puffins, that nest in their thousands from May to July.
+Many people visit to see the puffins, rare choughs, short-eared owls, seals and porpoises.
 Wardens help out with spotter’s books and location ideas.
 The escapism you’re sure to find alone.